Release & packaging

 Each publishable package declares `"license": "Apache-2.0"` and carries its own `LICENSE` file so the npm tarball includes the full Apache License 2.0 text.
 The repository root also has the canonical `LICENSE` file for the source tree.

-Inter-package dependencies use `workspace:*` (e.g. `@frites/cli` depends on `@frites/agents`, `@frites/core`, `@frites/gateway`, `@frites/isolation`); pnpm rewrites these to real versions at publish time.
+Inter-package dependencies use `workspace:*` (e.g. `@frites/cli` depends on `@frites/agents`, `@frites/core`, `@frites/gateway`, `@frites/isolation`); `pnpm pack` rewrites these to the exact current version inside each tarball when a release is built (see [Cutting a release](#cutting-a-release)).

 ## Build artifacts